diegoeche/vhs/README.md

 # VHS

-VHS is a webmocking framework for Erlang inspired by (Ruby's vcr gem)[https://github.com/vcr/vcr].
-In the moment it only supports the (ibrowse http client)[https://github.com/cmullaparthi/ibrowse], but support for other libraries should be easy to add.
+VHS is a webmocking framework for Erlang inspired by [Ruby's vcr gem](https://github.com/vcr/vcr).
+In the moment it only supports the [ibrowse http client](https://github.com/cmullaparthi/ibrowse), but support for other libraries should be easy to add.

 # Show me the code